lucapericlp/medium-rss-parser/README.md

 ## Contributing

 Feel free to contribute to the project and if you provide valid code, I'll try get to including them asap.
+I'm no longer maintaining this repo.